smadigan91/pyathono/README.md

 The `boolean` in-between the dict and the number of players to print denotes whether or not the players should be evaluated by their per game values.
 Currently I don't have that implemented, so I'm just calling it with `False` every time, but that should be implemented shortly.

+Currently I'm executing everything in `brain.py`, which I'm using as my driver class, so feel free to do the same.

 # Note
 I haven't written in anything but java in years, so this code probably looks pretty stupid if you're used to something scriptier like python - for example I'm checking every single response with an exception-handling-wrapper method (ok_get), and that feels pretty retarded.
 There's a lot of refactoring that'll need to be done here and I'll get to it eventually as I get re-familiarized with python, so bear with me